Most Affordable UK Universities for International Students

-The University of Bedfordshire is a public and research-based university in the United Kingdom.
-The university established in the year of 1882 as a Teacher Training College and now it runs five campuses in England.
+The University of Bedfordshire is public and research-based university in the United Kingdom.
+The university was established in the year 1882 as a Teacher Training College and now it runs five campuses in England.

-The university offer multiple subjects from 4 faculties.
+The university offers multiple subjects from 4 faculties.
 The aim of this university is to provide modern facilities across all their subject areas.

 The institution has more than 4500 international students.
 The university offers foundation, undergraduate and postgraduate courses for foreign students.
 The tuition fees of international students vary from faculty to faculty.
 Such as–